KLINE & SPECTER

 Having an attorney experienced with cases involving government agencies and major corporations can help citizens seeking to file whistleblower civil suits.

-Kline & Specter, P.C., with more than 30 highly experienced attorneys, a number of whom have worked as government prosecutors and have won large verdicts and settlements against corporations, can assist citizens across the United States in whistleblower lawsuits filed on the government’s behalf.
+Kline & Specter, P.C., with more than 30 highly experienced attorneys, five of whom have worked as government prosecutors and have won large verdicts and settlements against corporations, can assist citizens across the United States in whistleblower lawsuits filed on the government’s behalf.

 Visit the main Kline & Specter website for more about the law firm, Our Lawyers and our Major Victories.

-The firm represented a whistleblower in a New York tax fraud case that settled for $6.2 million in March 2014 in which the whistleblower was to receive a reward of more than $1.1 million.
+And they represented a whistleblower in a New York tax fraud case that settled for $6.2 million.
+The whistleblower received more than $1 million as the result of that litigation.
 (See news release)

 It is essential to file whistleblower lawsuits as quickly as possible since the government applies a “first to file” rule, meaning that the first person who brings suit against an entity allegedly defrauding the government – and only the first person, no matter if that suit is the “best” or most detailed – is entitled to the government reward.
 (The rule is intended to prompt fast reporting of fraud.)